cardano-scaling/website/monthly/2024-07-monthly.md

 tags: [monthly]
 ---

 This is a monthly report on the progress of 🐲 Hydra and 🛡 Mithril projects since June 2024.
 This document serves as a preparation for and a written summary of the monthly stakeholder review meeting, which is announced on our Discord channels and held on Google Meet.
-This month the meeting was held on 2024-07-22 using these [slides][slides] and [you can see the recording here][recording].
+This month, the meeting was held on 2024-07-22 using these [slides][slides] and [you can see the recording here][recording].

 ## Mithril